tuton-RCJ/rcj-rescue-cms/README-EN.md

-# RoboCupJunior CMS 2023
+# RoboCupJunior CMS 2024
 This is a scoring system used in RoboCupJunior's rescue line & maze competition.

 ## Supported rules
-* 2023 final rules published by International RoboCupJunior Rescue Technical Committee / [Line](https://junior.robocup.org/wp-content/uploads/2023/05/RCJRescueLine2023Rules.pdf) / [Maze](https://junior.robocup.org/wp-content/uploads/2023/05/RCJRescueMaze2023Rules.pdf)
+* 2024 rules published by International RoboCupJunior Rescue Technical Committee
-* 2023 rules published by Japanese Regional Committee for entry leagues / [Line-Entry](https://drive.google.com/file/d/1IYhlUrF7h3xu1rkToTjPjyYoZ9viGTuY/view) / [Maze-Entry](https://drive.google.com/file/d/1uMUyGcmFgs-j8imhE3vgOHX1gyz4r_J8/view?usp=sharing)
+* 2024 rules published by Japanese Regional Committee for entry leagues
 ## Demo
 The latest version is running.
 It is built using Docker image and working under OCI arm instance.